 The German Day schedule is packed tight with competitions, as well as non-competitive events.
 We have a variety of events in order to accommodate as many students as possible.
 Given time limitations and overlapping events, some scheduling conflicts are inherent.
 Please keep this in mind as you schedule your students to participate in particular events.
 I will email you the final schedule once I have received your pre-registration info.
 Also, we will have cultural events for students to enjoy while not competing.
 (When available, the current year's schedule will be at the bottom of this page.
-For now you can look at last year's schedule to get a feel for how the day is typically organized.).
+For now you can look at the 2017 schedule to get a feel for how the day is typically organized.).

 EVENTS PER STUDENT:

 Students may participate in more than one event.
 Because most students participate in more than one event, it is important that participating schools/teachers submit their registration in a timely fashion so that we can plan accordingly.
 Also, we suggest encouraging your students to prepare for as many events as possible - this helps your school score points for the sweepstakes category, and because the entry fee covers the entire day, students should take advantage of everything CGD has to offer.

 NATIVE / NEAR NATIVE SPEAKERS:

 Native or near native speakers may only participate in events indicated on the Events page and they should not have a central role in any group presentation.